The Vermont Statutes Online

 (10) To adopt and enforce ordinances for the purpose of regulating and licensing the placing of mooring buoys, bathing beach markers, swimming floats, speed zone markers, or any other floating object having no navigational significance in the waters of Shelburne Pond and Shelburne Bay and other waters of Lake Champlain bordering the Town of Shelburne and extending 1,000 feet into the lake from the high water mark.
 (Amended 2011, No. M-7, § 2, eff.
 May 17, 2011.)

-Nothing in this chapter shall be so construed as in any way to limit the powers and functions conferred upon the Town of Shelburne and the Selectboard of said Town by general or special enactments in force or effect or hereafter enacted; and the powers and functions conferred by this chapter shall be cumulative and in addition to the provisions of such general or special enactments.
+Nothing in this charter shall be so construed as in any way to limit the powers and functions conferred upon the Town of Shelburne and the Selectboard of said Town by general or special enactments in force or effect or hereafter enacted, and the powers and functions conferred by this charter shall be cumulative and in addition to the provisions of such general or special enactments.
 (Amended 2011, No. M-7, § 2, eff.
 May 17, 2011.)

 (b) Introduction; first and second readings; public hearing.

 (1) Every ordinance shall be introduced in writing.
 The enacting clause of all ordinances shall be “The Selectboard of the Town of Shelburne hereby ordains . . . .”
 If the Selectboard passes the proposed ordinance upon the first reading, they shall cause a short and concise one-paragraph description of the general topical nature of the proposed ordinance to be published in a newspaper of general circulation in the Town, at least once, together with a notice of the time and place where and when there shall be a public hearing to consider the same for final passage.
 Such publication shall include reference to a place within the Town where copies of the entire text of the proposed ordinance may be examined.
 The first of such publications shall be at least one week but not more than two weeks prior to the date of said public hearing.